-- 1) We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated . - 2) The financial statements referred to above are fairly presented in conformity with accounting principles generally accepted in the United States of America.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated May 22, 2024. - 2) The financial statements referred to above are fairly presented in conformity with accounting principles generally accepted in the United States of America.
 We have engaged you to advise us in fulfilling that responsibility.
-The financial statements include all properly classified funds of the primary government and all component units required by accounting principles generally accepted in the United States of America to be included in the financial reporting entity. - 3) We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5) Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of accounting principles generally accepted in the United States of America. - 6) All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
-No other events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs.
+The financial statements include all properly classified funds of the primary government and all component units required by accounting principles generally accepted in the United States of America to be included in the financial reporting entity. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5) Significant assumptions we used in making accounting estimates, including those measured at fair value, if any, are reasonable. - 6) Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of accounting principles generally accepted in the United States of America.

-- 7) All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal and state awards. - 8) All known audit and bookkeeping adjustments have been included in our financial statements, and we are in agreement with those adjustments. - 9) We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the appropriate accounts. - 10) We are not aware of any known actual, possible, pending, or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with accounting principles generally accepted in the United States of America, or which would affect federal or state award programs, and we have not consulted a lawyer concerning litigation, claims, or assessments. - 11) Guarantees, whether written or oral, under which the Arizona Early Childhood Development and Health Board is contingently liable, if any, have been properly recorded or disclosed.
+- 7) All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
+No other events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs. - 8) All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal and state awards. - All known audit and bookkeeping adjustments have been included in our financial statements, and we are in agreement with those adjustments. - 10) We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the appropriate accounts. - 11) We are not aware of any known actual, possible, pending, or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with accounting principles generally accepted in the United States of America, or which would affect federal or state award programs, and we have not consulted a lawyer concerning litigation, claims, or assessments. - 12) Guarantees, whether written or oral, under which the Arizona Early Childhood Development and Health Board is contingently liable, if any, have been properly recorded or disclosed.